Case Western Reserve University: Athletics

-CWRU has produced eight individual Division III national champions in Indoor and Outdoor Track and Field.
-Mostly recently, Cassandra Laios won the national title for hammer throw in 2019.

-The Case Western Reserve Ultimate Frisbee Team, although a club sport, competes against Division I teams around the country.
-Established in 1995, the Fighting Gobies have been successful, with the men's team taking home first place in the Ohio Valley Regional Tournament.

-CWRU wrestlers have won four individual Division III national titles.

-In 2022, the CWRU women's soccer team advanced to the NCAA finals for the first time before falling in the championship game to Johns Hopkins University.
+The Case Western Reserve football team reemerged in the mid-2000s under the direction of Head Coach Greg Debeljak.
+The 2007 team finished undefeated earning the school's first playoff appearance and first playoff victory, winning against the Widener Pride.

 Notable people

 Notable alumni include John Charles Cutler, former surgeon general who violated human rights and led to deaths in the Tuskegee Syphilis Study, Terre Haute prison experiments, and the syphilis experiments in Guatemala; Anthony Russo and Joe Russo, Hollywood movie directors, Paul Buchheit, creator and lead developer of Gmail; Craig Newmark, billionaire founder of Craigslist; Peter Tippett, developer of the anti-virus software Vaccine, which Symantec purchased and turned into the popular Norton AntiVirus; Francis E. Sweeney the main suspect from the Cleveland Torso Murders also was a Case Alumnus.

 Founders of Fortune 500 companies include Herbert Henry Dow, founder of Dow Chemical, Art Parker, founder of Parker Hannifin, and Edward Williams, co-founder of Sherwin-Williams.

 Other notable alumni include Larry Hurtado, New Testament scholar; Harvey Hilbert, a zen master, psychologist and expert on post-Vietnam stress syndrome; Peter Sterling, neuroscientist and co-founder of the concept of allostasis; Ogiame Atuwatse III, Tsola Emiko the 21st Olu of Warri – a historic monarch of the Itsekiri people in Nigeria's Delta region, and Donald Knuth, a leading expert on computer algorithms and creator of the TeX typesetting system.